Historical Enquiries Team: Goals

 Working with families was at the heart of the HET objectives, with a family liaison process in place, and the HET undertaking to provide each affected family with a copy of the relevant report.

 It was headed by Commander David Cox, formerly of the London Metropolitan Police, and consisted of a team of 100 investigators and supporting staff, and a budget of £30 million.

 HET was split into two distinct teams: Review and Investigation.
-The Review team was staffed by police officers employed and seconded from outside Northern Ireland, while the Investigation team has been recruited locally.
+The Review team was staffed by police officers employed and seconded from outside Northern Ireland, while the Investigation team was recruited locally.

 The team aimed to fulfil its mandate by 2011.
-However, the investigators - along with the Police Ombudsman - agreed that they would require further time to work through the outstanding cases.
-Cases were generally handles in chronological order.
+However, the investigators – along with the Police Ombudsman – agreed that they would require further time to work through the outstanding cases.
+Cases were generally handled in chronological order.

 At that time, under an agreement between the British Army and the Royal Ulster Constabulary (RUC), military witnesses to deaths were often initially interviewed by the Royal Military Police instead of the RUC.
 Doubts had since been raised about the independence and effectiveness of these investigations.

 Major reforms to the structure and resourcing of PSNI announced in September 2014 meant the closure of the Historical Enquiries Team, to be replaced by 'a much smaller unit' within PSNI.